 I was recently asked 'why does my body sink when I swim?'
 Click here to read my response...

-A lady having swimming lessons was worried because she was not able to float.
+A lady having swimming lessons was worried because she was not able to float in water.

 My daughter's boyfriend is going to the Navy and needs to know how to float or tread water (he sinks like a rock).
 'Not everyone naturally floats, and remaining afloat by treading water comes with practice.'